 The vineyard source for his Cabernet Sauvignon is the Eagle Summit Vineyard – conveniently located a short drive from Outpost.
 We have visited this vineyard several times – the soils like the surrounding vineyards are iron rich, reddish and very rocky.
 The vineyard is not steep but rather grows on gentle rolling hillsides.
 It is a vineyard that John says manages itself rather well.
 It doesn’t generally see frost and there are no wind machines.

 John shares the three same rows each year with the vineyard manager (who incidentally makes his own wine from this vineyard).
 It is interesting to note that there are ripening and flavor differences simply moving a few feet up the rows.
 A lower tiny bowl shaped section of the landscape traps the cooler air and these vines do not ripen as quickly as the vines growing a few feet up the row.
 John has worked with this vineyard since his first vintage and was familiar with the fruit here several years prior to that.

 Despite only sourcing from three rows – there are two clones he gets to work with, clone 4 and clone 7.
 He is able to blend based on differences between each clone – for instance the clone 4 may not get as ripe as the clone 7 and often shows a blue fruit component.
 The clone 7 generally produces more fruit then the clone 4.
 These are the fun details of being a winemaker and getting to work with the same rows every vintage.
 One can really drill down into the nuances of a vineyard.

 Incidentally the site of the Eagle Summit Vineyard is not far from where famed Napa Vintner Warren Winiarski purchased his first piece of land (prior to moving to the site of what is now Stag’s Leap Vineyard.

-The roots of Cresta Velia took shape when a vintner client who was making their wine at Outpost closed their wine operations – leaving the fruit in barrel.
-John seized this opportunity and purchased the fruit.
+The roots of Cresta Velia took shape when a vintner client who was making their wine at Outpost closed their wine operations and left the fermenting grapes in barrel.
+John took advantage of this opportunity and purchased this single barrel.
 This was his first vintage (2009).